 3. Record Series Description

-The second step in developing a records management program within an agency is the preparation of record series descriptions which will be used to develop a records retention schedule.
+The second step in implementing a records management program within an agency is completing record series descriptions which will be used to develop a records retention schedule.

 The record series descriptions will detail the general purpose and content of a record series, or a unit of related records, and recommend a retention period.